 Clone: SN24/220 on Richter 99

 Degree balling at harvest: Early morning hand harvested at 22.5°B

-Vinification: Reductive style, cold crush 8°C skin contact for 8 hours, pressing, settle for 2 days at 10°C. Fermentation for 24 days at 12°C with selected yeast strains.
+Vinification: Reductive style, cold crush 8°C skin contact for 8 hours, pressing, settle for 2 days at 10°C. 10% Fermented and matured in 400L.
+3rd Fill French oak barrels for 5 months 90% stainless steel fermentation at 11°C for 24 days.
 Lees contact for 5 months, tank bâttonage weekly.

 Optimum drinking time: 1 - 3 years after release